 Grammarly lets you select American or British English, and you can select a writing genre.
 This is very useful because you use different voices when writing for different audiences, and it’s great that Grammarly can adapt to different types of projects.

 The application also makes it easy to ignore its advice, which is especially helpful if the software gets something wrong in your document, which happens occasionally.
 In addition, you can add words to your dictionary.
-I found this feature useful when I used uncommon terms intended for an internal audience.
+We found this feature useful when we used uncommon terms intended for an internal audience.

-Grammarly is a nice tool that can help you avoid typos when working online.
-It’s not quite good enough to keep those who aren’t confident in their writing abilities from making big mistakes in their content.
-It also adds a few extra steps to your writing process, and there is a slight delay while the system checks your work.
+For free, Grammarly is a nice tool that can help you avoid typos when working online.
+It adds a few extra steps to your writing process, though, and there is a slight delay while the system checks your work.